rickithadi/honglim/README.md

 ## What is This?

 HongLimPark.sg aims to be a platform to promote awareness about the goings on at the only Speaker's corner in Singapore.
 A One Stop resource for all things speaker's corner and not getting arrested trying to voice your views.
-Currently still under development
+Currently still under development and open source, feel free to make a pull request!
 ## Get going